How Much Compensation for a Motorbike Accident?

 · Loss of earnings, any future earnings, bonuses, and holiday time

-· Travel costs to and from medical appointments
+· Travel expenses to and from medical appointments

 · Parking costs at medical appointments